 A person’s hands can often become restless and fidgety when they are suffering from dementia.
 It can be hard to find ways for them to keep their hands busy, but there are many creative ideas that will help a caregiver out in this situation!

-So, what can you do to help someone with dementia to keep busy?
+So, what can you do to help dementia patients to keep busy?
 There are some great activities that we can recommend.

-But one word of caution – not all tasks are the same and sometimes people with dementia can become frustrated when they are asked to learn something new.
-It can be extremely frustrating for them and this frustration may lead to an increase in agitation, which could be detrimental for both the person with dementia as well as those who care for them.
+But one word of caution – not all tasks are the same and sometimes people in the later stages of dementia can become frustrated when they are asked to learn a new activity.
+Their frustration may lead to increased agitation, which could end up in a difficult situation and be detrimental for both the person with dementia as well as those who care for them.

-- Their current capabilities (know what they can and cannot do)
+- Their current physical abilities as well as cognitive abilities (know what they can and cannot do)

 The first and easiest type of activities are to play the piano or sing a song together.
-This will help remind them of their youth and trigger happy memories.
-You could also try painting, cooking, gardening, or making jigsaw puzzles with your loved one.
+This can help to remind them of their youth and may trigger happy memories.
+You could also try painting, cooking, gardening, or working on jigsaw puzzles.

 Metallic Rock Painting

 Activities that are repetitive are usually very good for someone with a cognitive deficit.
-So painting kits work well.
+So painting kits work well and can provide a great sense of accomplishment.

 Large Lego Blocks